 If you have these side effects, they will likely improve after a few months of using the pill.
-If they don’t improve, talk to your doctor.
-They may suggest that you switch to a different type of birth control pill.
+If they don’t improve, you should talk with your doctor.
+They may suggest you switch to a different type of birth control pill.

 A serious risk of using birth control pills, especially combination pills, is an increased risk of blood clots.
 This can lead to:

-However, the risk of a blood clot from the pill is higher for certain women.
-This includes women who:
+However, the risk of a blood clot from the pill is higher for certain groups.
+This includes those who:

 - have high blood pressure